Bellevue Falls swimming hole in Massachusetts

 About Bellevue Falls

-Tucked into the hill towns of western Massachusetts, Bellevue Falls is one of those rare local secrets that rewards the curious traveler willing to venture off the beaten path.
+Tucked into the hill towns of western Massachusetts, Bellevue Falls is one of those rare local quiet spots that rewards the curious traveler willing to venture off the beaten path.
 Straddling the boundary between North Adams and Adams, this unofficial swimming destination sits along a natural river corridor where the landscape does all the work — cascading water, mossy rock shelves, and forest canopy conspiring to create something genuinely magical.
 It's the kind of place that feels discovered rather than visited.

 The Setting and Landscape